angelo-wf/SnesJs/bugs.md

   - Freezes on the 'Seta presents' screen, waiting on the SPC.
 - Jurassic Park
   - Doesn't blank the left and right sides of the screen properly for the visible sub-screen pixels.
+- Sparkster
+  - Sometimes seems to render incorrect tiles to the screen and has the camera behaving oddly.
+  - [bug #2](https://github.com/elzo-d/SnesJs/issues/2): This might lead to wall-clipping as well.
 - Snes Burn-in Test (Rev. D)
   - Controller test doesn't color the background blue properly when it passes.
-  - Sound module test gives error 76 (expected because there is no DSP emulation yet).
+  - Sound module test gives error 76 (expected because there is no proper DSP emulation yet).
   - Burn-in test doesn't start, seems to be waiting on the SPC (might be different, seems like it tries to upload some data again after already having uploaded a program to the SPC).
 - Snes Test Program
   - Controller test doesn't color the background blue properly when it passes.